balexandre/utc-time-now/README.md

 ## MongoDB is optional

-you can easily run only the Time API without mongoDB, just remove the call to the `routes/stats.js` file, the `model` folder as well the line for the `/stats/:ip` route in `server.js` file
+you can easily run only the Time API without MongoDB, just remove the call to the `routes/stats.js` file, the `model` folder as well the line for the `/stats/:ip` route in `server.js` file

 # Run with Docker

-as Heroku lost the ability to have a MongoDB for free, I choose to containerize the entire solution; the `docker-compose.yml` has a simple setup that makes this web application run together with the mongoDB image
+as Heroku lost the ability to have a MongoDB for free, I choose to containerize the entire solution; the `docker-compose.yml` has a simple setup that makes this web application run together with the MongoDB image

 just build and started with